Early access to portable long service leave

-Is there a hardship provision for workers to access their long service leave benefits before reaching an entitlement?
+Is there a hardship early release provision for workers to access their long service leave benefits before reaching an entitlement?

 Can I still come into the office for in-person assistance?

 What happens if I can’t lodge my quarterly return by the due date?